Some affiliate links are provided below. Learn more.

 While you’re waiting for your iron to get nice and hot, cut your white fabric into rectangles that are a little smaller than your burlap bags.

 Once your iron is nice and hot, follow the instructions on your iron-on transfer paper to transfer the bunny images to the white rectangles.
-If you’ve never used iron-on transfer paper before, scroll to the bottom of this post for some general hints and tips.

 Next, preheat your hot glue gun.
 Slide a piece of scrap paper/cardboard inside your burlap bag.
 This will stop the glue seeping through the burlap bag and gluing it together.
 Unless you want a bag you can’t open.
 I mean, you do you.